Q: When are you announcing details about the 2018 conference?

 Q: Can my children come with me to the conference?

 A: Yes . . . with a couple caveats

 We are committed to making Realm Makers a conference where families can be together.
 Your entire family is welcome to attend as Conference Guests ($199 each for 2017) which allows them to partake of all conference catering and Keynote sessions, however they may not attend classroom sessions.
 Nursing infants are allowed in all sessions, but we ask you step out if an infant gets fussy.
 Children 2 years old and younger do not need to pay any price to attend, yet that also means they will not have their own seat/dish at meals.
 Your family may also choose to only attend as Awards Dinner Guests ($65 each).
 Anyone who will have their own plate of food during the meals/breaks they attend will need to pay the guest price.

 Toddlers and single-digit-aged kids make it very hard for Mom, Dad, and other conferees to focus during the conference.
 We won’t pretend to know your children better than you in how they’ll hold up over three busy days with late nights, but if you want the founders’ honest advice, little guys and gals aren’t the best conference companions.

 Q: I’m a teen.
 Can I attend Realm Makers?

 A: Yes!
 Teens 12 to 17 are welcome to register at the Teen discount.
 All teens are required to have an adult chaperone.
 No supervision for your teen will be provided by the staff and faculty of Realm Makers.
 Chaperones are also required to have a cell phone number on record with the conference staff, and be immediately available in the event of an issue.

-Q: How much does Realm Makers cost and/or why did the conference price change this year?
+Q: How much does Realm Makers cost?

 - Conference venue